jmquigley/util.settings/README.md

 The `instance()` call is a [thenable](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then).
 When the promise instance is exectued it is initialized and passed to `then`.
 During this initialization previous settings are retrieved from [localforage](https://localforage.github.io/localForage/) and saved in the root settings object.
 Inside of `then` the `register()` is called to add a section to the settings.
 The example above adds a new section named `general` with three settings keys.
 If the section already exists it is used instead of adding a new section.

 The settings object is then retrieved and set globally on the window via a call to `instance.root`.
 Each of the setting can then be retrieved like any normal Javascript object in `window.settings`, e.g. `window.settings.general.key1`.
 Changes that are made to this settings object are captured via a Proxy and automatically persisted to the localforage.
+The following [data types](https://localforage.github.io/localForage/#data-api-setitem) can be used:

+- Array
+- ArrayBuffer
+- Blob
+- Float32Array
+- Float64Array
+- Int8Array
+- Int16Array
+- Int32Array
+- Number
+- Object
+- Uint8Array
+- Uint8ClampedArray
+- Uint16Array
+- Uint32Array
+- String

+Note that there is an issue with keys that contain complex objects (e.g. An array of strings associated to a key).
+If the underlying object is manipulated, then the Proxy will not properly invoke the associated save.
+This can be worked around by cloning the underlying object, manipulating the clone, and then assigning the clone back to the key.

+An idea to fix this was to use [ImmutableJS](https://github.com/immutable-js/immutable-js), but that will not work in this library because this object type is not properly serialized by [localforage](https://localforage.github.io/localForage/).

 ## API